 -

-Corner spaces: Two prints side by side can soften sharp edges and help link the areas
+Corner spaces: two prints side by side can soften sharp edges and help link the areas

 Oversized pieces are great for high ceilings, while gallery walls work well if you want more variety.